-He has the freedom to express himself under Klopp, with his two assists in Liverpool’s last two wins testament to his new lease of life through the middle.
+He has the freedom to express himself under Klopp with a new lease of life through the middle.

-Meanwhile his former club are in disarray; a distant sixth in the race for Champions League football off the back of four successive defeats in all competitions.
+Meanwhile his former club are in disarray; a distant sixth in the race for Champions League football amid an air of toxicity around the Emirates.

 Oxlade-Chamberlain will never be the most technical player but Klopp has recognised that, focusing instead on his other traits.

 His all action, hustle and bustle style fits Klopp’s mantra perfectly compared with Arsene Wenger’s laboured, possession based approach.

 And ultimately Oxlade-Chamberlain’s rebirth at Anfield is utterly damning of Wenger’s shortsightedness.

 He’s also struck up an instant rapport with Liverpool’s electric front three, particularly Mohamed Salah who he’s assisted four times already this season.

 Playing with a smile on his face, The Ox looks at home on Merseyside and the fans have taken to him.